w7978708wen/Microsoft-Azure-and-Databricks/README.md

 extra_configs = configs)
 ```

-Note: In real-world applications, the credentials are stored in the 'Key Vault'.
+Note: In real-world applications, the credentials are stored in the "Key Vault".
 In the tutorial I followed, the credentials are exposed in the code, which I am aware is not good practice.

 <h3>Data transformation and data analysis using Apache Spark</h3>